submini/balatro-mod-index/README.md

 A project maintainer or designated reviewer will review your PR to confirm it meets ethical, technical, and overall quality standards.

 9. **Merge**
-Once the reviewer approves and your automated checks have passed, your mod will be merged into the **Balatro Mod Index**!
+Once the automated checks and manual review pass, your PR will be merged.
+Your mod then becomes part of the **Balatro Mod Index**!

 Once your submission is reviewed and approved, your mod will be added to the Balatro Mod Index!